 There are two formal charity organisations that allow the public to plant trees in commemoration or celebration of a life or special event.
 Life for a Life (click on 1990s tag) already has two plots well established near Chew Piece plantation but are full for future plantings.
 They are accepting planting in Chew Piece itself but check first because the area is not suitable for people with mobility issues

-The RSPB have also initiated a memorial plantation named as Celebration Wood above the top end of Dove Stone reservoir.
+The RSPB has also initiated a memorial plantation named as Celebration Wood above the top end of Dove Stone reservoir.
 Click on TODAY tag and contact RSPB for more details.

 Apologies for the wobbly picture at times – it is only a personal record and was never meant for a website.